CORE-T: COherent REtrieval of Tables for Text-to-SQL: Introduction

+In open-book text-to-SQL, retrieval is not merely a query--table relevance problem.
+Many analytical questions require composing evidence across normalized tables, so the retriever must return a \emph{set} that is both semantically relevant and structurally coherent.
+Relevance-only retrieval can hand the SQL generator plausible but disconnected tables rather than a compact, join-ready schema slice.

-Most prior text-to-SQL and table-retrieval work assumes a \emph{closed-book} setting, where the target database (or schema graph) is known and retrieval is confined to a small schema \citep{yu-etal-2018-spider,lee-etal-2021-kaggledbqa,li-etal-2023-bird,zhong2017seq2sql,herzig-etal-2021-open,chen2020tablesearch,wang-etal-2022-table}.
-In contrast, data-lake and semantic join discovery research focuses on \emph{open-book} analytics over large, heterogeneous table collections, where the system must discover relevant and joinable tables without a predefined schema graph \citep{zhu2019josie,nargesian2019datalake,zhang2020findingrelated,cong-etal-2023-warpgate}.
-This setting mirrors open-book text-to-SQL in integrated enterprise corpora, where tables are pooled across sources and database identifiers are unavailable.
+Most prior text-to-SQL and table-retrieval work assumes a \emph{closed-book} setting, where the target database or schema graph is known and retrieval is confined to a small schema \citep{yu-etal-2018-spider,lee-etal-2021-kaggledbqa,li-etal-2023-bird,zhong2017seq2sql,herzig-etal-2021-open,chen2020tablesearch,wang-etal-2022-table}.
+In contrast, data-lake and semantic join discovery research studies \emph{open-book} analytics over large heterogeneous table collections, where relevant and joinable tables must be discovered without a predefined schema graph \citep{zhu2019josie,nargesian2019datalake,zhang2020findingrelated,cong-etal-2023-warpgate}.
+This mirrors integrated enterprise corpora, where tables are pooled from many sources and clean scoping signals such as database identifiers (\texttt{db\_id}) are unavailable.

-In real deployments, business intelligence workloads often require \emph{multiple} tables to answer a single question (89\% of models are multi-table; 4.8 tables on average) \citep{lai2025autoprep}.
-Because organizations normalize data and split it across related tables, retrieval must return a \emph{set} of tables that is both relevant and \emph{joinable}.
-Figure~\ref{fig:setup-contrast} illustrates why this becomes challenging in heterogeneous table collections.
-In a scoped (closed-book) setting (\emph{top}), queries such as \emph{“How many art museums charge no admission fee?”} can be answered within a clearly delimited database schema (e.g., museums vs.\ university).
-In contrast, in an open-book setting (\emph{bottom}), tables from multiple domains are pooled together, and the retriever must identify the correct subset for a query like \emph{“How many university buildings were constructed after 2010?”} amid many similarly named or semantically overlapping tables.
-For example, a table about \texttt{buildings} could appear in both the museums and university table collections of the corpus; when the corpus is integrated, the retriever must disambiguate these candidates based on their attributes and relationships, without relying on clean scoping signals such as database identifiers (e.g., \texttt{db\_id}=\texttt{museums} vs.\ \texttt{db\_id}=\texttt{university}).
+Figure~\ref{fig:setup-contrast} illustrates the challenge.
+In a closed-book setting (top), queries such as \emph{``How many art museums charge no admission fee?''} can be answered within a delimited schema (\texttt{db\_id}), e.g., museums vs.\ university.
+In an open-book setting (bottom), queries such as \emph{``How many university buildings were constructed after 2010?''} require retrieval over pooled tables from many domains.
+A table named \texttt{buildings} may occur in both museum and university collections; without \texttt{db\_id}, the retriever must disambiguate candidates using attributes and relationships.
+Missing one bridge table can break the join path, while similar-looking distractors can induce spurious joins; high recall alone is therefore insufficient.